Learning Outcomes

 O conveys Blackacre to A, who does not record.
 O then conveys Blackacre to B, who pays value, has no notice of A's deed, and records.
 The jurisdiction has a notice statute.
 Who owns Blackacre?

-Answer: B owns Blackacre.
-Under a notice statute, a subsequent bona fide purchaser without notice of a prior unrecorded interest prevails, even if the prior interest is recorded later.
+B owns Blackacre.
+Under a notice statute, a subsequent bona fide purchaser without notice of a prior unrecorded interest prevails, even if the prior interest is later recorded.
+A took first in time, but failed to record.
+B paid value, had no notice at the time of conveyance, and thus is a BFP protected by the notice statute.

 Worked Example 1.2